1. Material Accounting Policies

 f) Claims (including interest on delayed realization from customers) are accounted for, when there is a significant certainty that the claims are realizable.

 g) Liability in respect of Minimum Guaranteed Offtake (MGO) of Natural gas is not provided for where the same is secured by MGO recoverable from customers.
-Payments/receipts during the year on account of MGO are adjusted on receipt basis.
+Payments/ receipts during the year on account of MGO are adjusted on settlement.

 h) Minimum charges relating to transportation of LPG are accounted for on receipt basis.